DevExpress-Examples/getting-started-with-dropdownbox/angular/README.md

 # DevExtreme Angular DropDownButton - Getting Started

-This repository stores the code examples of the Angular DropDownButton component for the [Getting Started with DropDownButton](https://js.devexpress.com/Documentation/Guide/UI_Components/DropDownButton/Getting_Started_with_DropDownButton/) tutorial.
+This repository stores code examples of the Angular DropDownButton component for the [Getting Started with DropDownButton](https://js.devexpress.com/Documentation/Guide/UI_Components/DropDownButton/Getting_Started_with_DropDownButton/) tutorial.
 The DropDownButton combines the functionality of a button and a drop-down menu.
 This tutorial describes how to configure a DropDownButton that logs user clicks in the browser console.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.